‘Truly, it’s bittersweet’: Kilmar Albrego Garcia family reunited but facing uncertainty - WTOP News

 But on Saturday, immigration officials said they intend to deport him to Uganda after he declined an offer to be sent to Costa Rica in exchange for remaining in jail and pleading guilty to human smuggling charges, according to a court filing.

-Jossie Flor Sapunar of CASA Maryland, which has been providing legal assistance to Abrego Garcia and his family, described the moment as “bittersweet.”
+Jossie Flor Sapunar of CASA, which has been providing legal assistance to Garcia and his family, described the moment as “bittersweet.”

 Garcia is “hugging and kissing his little kids, which is beautiful,” she told WTOP, but warned that “at any time, he could be grabbed by ICE and disappeared again to another country.”